Numerical analysis of a time-stepping method for the Westervelt equation with time-fractional damping: Numerical Experiments

 \subsubsection{Test 5: Changing $r$}

 In this experiment we vary the value of $r$, recalling that we choose $\beta = \betaA$ and that $\hat{\betaA}(z) = (z+r)^{-\mu}$.

-Considering the previously stated initial conditions \eqref{equ:inidata} and fixing $a = 1$, $\mu = 0.5$, we compute the approximate solution up to end time $T=4$.
-The solutions at various points up to the end time for the nonlinear ($k = 0.09$) and linear ($k = 0$) cases are presented in Figure~\ref{fig:rchangeallend} where we seen that as $r$ gets larger the fractional operator displays weaker dispersive behaviour and the solution looks more like a travelling wave solution.
+Considering the previously stated initial conditions \eqref{equ:inidata} and fixing $a = 1$, $\mu = 0.5$, we compute the approximate solution up to final time $T=4$.
+The solutions for various values of $r$ at the final time T for the nonlinear ($k = 0.09$) and linear ($k = 0$) cases are presented in Figure~\ref{fig:rchangeallend} where we see that as $r$ gets larger the fractional operator displays weaker dispersive behaviour and the solution looks more like a travelling wave solution.